MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configure the list of enterprise login URLs (HTTP and HTTPS schemes only) where Google Chrome should capture the salted hashes of passwords and use it for password reuse detection.
+  Configure the list of enterprise login URLs (HTTP and HTTPS schemes only) where Microsoft Edge should capture the salted hashes of passwords and use it for password reuse detection.

 If you enable this policy, the password protection service captures fingerprints of passwords on the defined URLs.